I have been an online writer for more than 8 years. I enjoy writing about travel, restaurants, philosophy, literature, and other topics.

 The state of Florida is already a major travel destination in the United States.
 The state's sunny weather, exotic locales and vacation destinations such as Walt Disney World attract millions of Americans each year to travel there on their vacations.

-For those who have seen the state's more mainstream attractions and those who like some weirdness in their travel plans and destinations there are a number of offbeat and downright bizarre things to be seen in the state, as there are in any state.
+For those who have seen the state's more mainstream attractions and those who like some weirdness in their travel plans and destinations, there are a number of offbeat and downright bizarre things to be seen in the state, as there are in any state.

-This is a list of ten of my personal favorite weird and offbeat attractions that can be found in Florida.
+This is a list of nine of my personal favorite weird and offbeat attractions that can be found in Florida.
 This list is by no means exhaustive and there are a number of other weird things to be found for those who are willing to look for them.

 The Bubble Room

-Playing heavily on a love of nostalgic memorabilia, The Bubble Room is one of Florida's most offbeat and entertaining restaurants.
+Playing heavily on a love of nostalgic memorabilia, the Bubble Room is one of Florida's most offbeat and entertaining restaurants.
 As with most novelty restaurants, the food may not serve as the main attraction, but the atmosphere is a lot of fun for the entire family.
-The cuisine itself goes for an Americana type feel to the whole picture and eating here feels like stepping into another time and place entirely.
+The cuisine itself goes for an Americana-type feel to the whole picture and eating here feels like stepping into another time and place entirely.
 The Bubble Room is located at 15001 Captiva Drive, Captiva Island, Florida.

 In Cassadaga, Florida you will find a real spiritualist camp with classes, tours and meetings with real mediums.
 The town is essentially built around spiritualism and there are quirky signs such as "ghost crossings" in town.
 For curiosity seekers, or those that see a high kitsch value in it, a visit to Cassadaga could be a lot of fun.
-The town is close to the Orlando / Daytona Beach area, so it is easy to stop over while taking a vacation to a more traditional destination.
+The town is close to the Orlando/Daytona Beach area, so it is easy to stop over while taking a vacation to a more traditional destination.

-Celebration, Florida was originally envisioned by the Walt Disney as the "town of the future" and was once completely owned by Disney.
+Celebration, Florida was originally envisioned by Walt Disney as the "town of the future" and was once completely owned by Disney.
 The town still has a kind of artificial "perfect little town" feel to it, as well as several remnants of the former control that Disney had on the community.
 It is worth a look for curiosity seekers traveling to Florida for vacation, or new residents interested in seeing something different.

 Wreck Bar Mermaid Show

-At the Wreck Bar in Fort Lauderdale you can get a show of Mermaids swimming in a tank behind you as you enjoy your drinks.
+At the Wreck Bar in Fort Lauderdale, you can get a show of mermaids swimming in a tank behind you as you enjoy your drinks.
 As far as novelties go, this beats your dank standard corner bar any day.
 The video pretty much says it all.
 The bar is located at 1140 Seabreeze Boulevard.